French Bulldog Temperament, Energy Level, and Lifestyle Fit

 • Remote workers or home-based professionals

-• Seniors looking for companionship
+• Seniors seeking companionship

-• Extremely active owners seeking running partners
+• Highly active owners wanting a running partner

 • Outdoor-only living environments